 Students are required to work individually and in groups to carry out different tasks.
-Class time is divided into theory and practice of online public speaking, pronunciation topics, and listening comprehension exercises.
+Class time is divided into theory and practice of public speaking, pronunciation topics, and listening comprehension exercises.
 Students will transcribe and read transcriptions of keywords and topic-related phrases.
 Class time is also allotted to the discussion of topics about social and ethical issues.
 Attendance, responsibility, seriousness, and teamwork are necessary.
-This course is 100% remote.
-This means that communication will take place online using Zoom and that Mediación Virtual will be used as the official platform where the instructor will upload documents, presentations, videos, links, and any other material deemed appropriate to meet the course objectives.
-Students must make sure they are registered in MV and are responsible for logging-in every class.
+This course is 100% on site.
+This means that communication will take place face to face and that Mediación Virtual will be used as a repository where the instructor will upload documents, presentations, videos, links, and any other material deemed appropriate to meet the course objectives.
+Students must make sure they are registered and are responsible for frequent logging-in.
 Other platforms and resources such as Flipgrid, Padlet, and Voice Recorder may be used when deemed desirable.
 Some sessions-or segments thereof-may be recorded.
 Your instructor will notify you when he/she will start recording.